gigann/CRUD-Application-Project/README.md

 # CRUD Project Application
-This repo contains both the front-end and back-end for my CRUD Application Project for the Z-Prefix.
+This repo contains the frontend and backend for my Z-Prefix CRUD application.

 ## Prerequisites
 1. A docker postgres image